 MRS is committed to building a diverse community of materials scientists, from students to faculty, industry and government professionals.
 We believe that diverse talent can be developed with effective mentoring, interaction with role models, opportunities to present and discuss research projects in a professional setting, and network-building through positive involvement in organizations that promote materials research such as MRS.

-The Broadening Participation in Materials Undergraduate Student Program has a goal to bring more students from traditionally underrepresented groups to the MRS meetings as an avenue towards introducing them to the many disciplines in MSE, building their professional network, and providing career-focused professional development skills and opportunities.
+The Broadening Participation in Materials Undergraduate Student Mentoring Program has a goal to bring more students from traditionally underrepresented groups to the MRS meetings as an avenue towards introducing them to the many disciplines in MSE, building their professional network, and providing career-focused professional development skills and opportunities.

 Why Get Involved?

 - Broadening their interest in materials research, developing their non-technical skills, and building their professional network.

 - Providing high-quality professional development sessions on a broad range of topics related to a professional career in MSE.

 - Offering opportunities for students to practice their poster presentations and gain recognition through a related competition among their peers.